dapr/docs/howto/setup-state-store/setup-azure-cosmosdb.md

 To run locally, create a YAML file described above and provide the path to the `dapr run` command with the flag `--components-path`.
 See [this](https://github.com/dapr/cli#use-non-default-components-path) or run `dapr run --help` for more information on the path.

+## Data format

+To use the cosmos state store, your data must be sent to Dapr in json format.
+Having it just json *serializable* but not json will not work.

+If you are using the Dapr SDKs (e.g. https://github.com/dapr/dotnet-sdk) the SDK will serialize your data to json.

 ## Partition keys